Why Watersheds Are Like Upside-Down Umbrellas

 This is why we have watershed managers who regulate the amount of fertilizer or manure spreading.
 This conservation approach protects the health of where all nutrients end up which is usually a big body of water downstream (and eventually the ocean).

 Political borders are irrelevant to watersheds.
 Whether it’s local, national, or international, the actions of one person affect another.
 In other words, what happens upstream ends up downstream.
-So this is why our environment, economy, and society all benefit from a healthy watershed.
+This is why our environment, economy, and society all benefit from a healthy watershed.

 The water cycle connection